[Updated Post for 2025: Trends and Latest Research]

 3. Sales

-The adoption rate of self-serve technology will only grow as these same technologies become more prolific, easier to use, and more capable.
-Whether it is a simple online order form or an AI-supported chatbot, self-serve strategies must also take into consideration the fact that self-serve customers will become more removed from an organization’s reach.
+The adoption rate of self-serve technology will only grow as these technologies become more prolific, easier to use, and more capable.
+Whether it is a simple online order form or an AI-supported chatbot, self-serve strategies must also consider the fact that self-serve customers will become more distant from an organization’s reach.

 When a customer contacts customer service with a problem, it may be the only contact they have with a real person within your organization.
 This is a highly valuable interaction that can influence whether or not the customer remains a client and positively recommends you to others – or does not.
 It also provides a golden opportunity to look for opportunities to improve the value of the relationship – both of your organization to the client and vice versa.